catalin-hritcu/exos-ssr/README.md

 - OnLineExos - the solutions of the authors
 - Unsolved - the same files with automatically stripped solutions / proofs
 - Catalin - my solutions, comments, and notes

+The solutions are known to work with Coq 8.3pl4 and SSReflect 1.3.
+They don't work with the latest variants of Coq and SSReflect, but shouldn't be too hard to port.